AVTpepper/news-app/README.md

 ## **User Stories**

+I initially used githubs project board (dont know how to link it, but its set to public access, so should be able to be viewed [project-board](https://github.com/users/AVTpepper/projects/4/views/1)) to help me stay on track with features I wanted to implement.
+Some of the user stories below are ones I thought of on the go during the project.

 * As an **admin**, I can **access an admin profile** so that I can **create, edit and delete posts.**